 Chromebooks might carry a certain… aura.
-However, with the addition of them being built on the same architecture as Android, it makes them one of the better options for an excellent all-rounder.
+However, the addition of them being built on the same architecture as Android makes them one of the better options for an excellent all-rounder.

-Chromebooks are a little weird to choose from, as you never want to go too expensive due to the limited feature set.
+Chromebooks can be a little weird to choose from, as you never want to go too expensive due to the limited feature set.
 These things are for browsing, typing, using the Google Suite, and maybe a few Android apps to bridge the gap between this and a ‘real’ laptop.

 If you need a really budget Chromebook, then look towards Lenovo’s entry.
 It’s a 4GB tablet-esque Chromebook with a detachable keyboard.
 While it’ll hold its own for your everyday tasks, go in with expectations as to what you’re getting, and don’t push it over the edge.

 - Processor: Intel Core i5 Evo

 - RAM: 8GB

 - Storage: 256GB

 - Operating system: Chrome OS

 - Connectivity: 1x USB-C, 2x Thunderbolt 4, USB-A, HDMI, 3.5mm headphone jack